cpp-tutor/abaci0-literate/Abaci0.md

 # Abaci0: A JIT-compiled, statically-typed, and interactive scripting language

-*Programing language design has to be an art as well as a science.
+*Programming language design has to be an art as well as a science.
 The ability to appeal to (human) coders is not something which always comes naturally to computer scientists, while the science element may be too technically complex for the amateur coder to venture into.
 Surely the skill lies in compromising the least to both accessibility, and implementation limitations?
 Abaci0 achieves this by having several, usually contradictory, features.
 It is statically typed, but variable assignments and function calls do not require type annotations.
 It is whitespace-neutral, without requiring semi-colons or other statement delimiters.
 It does not have a hand-written scanner/parser, or even a machine generated one, relying purely on the Boost Spirit X3 library to parse input rapidly.
 It is not another transpiler (to C or JavaScript), but produces native code dynamically via the LLVM backend.*

 The source code for this program is organized in a logical fashion, with six directories each containing a small number of C++ header and implementation files.
 In general, all of the code within each file is within a namespace named after the directory, for example `abaci::ast`&mdash;the major exceptions to this convention are the files `lib/Abaci.hpp` and `lib/Abaci.cpp`, where the functions declared are at global scope (and use C-linkage) for ease of referencing within the generated code.